 Tango is represented by Sullivan + Strumpf, Sydney and has exhibited in galleries both throughout Australia and Internationally: The Museum of Contemporary Art in Sydney, Singapore Art Museum in Singapore, and the Adelaide Biennial of Australian Art in Adelaide.

-The Bloom exhibition will open with a fundraising event for the Global Fund for Women to support global anti violence programs.
+The Bloom exhibition will open with a fundraising event, Thursday 28 February, 6 pm, for the Global Fund for Women to support global anti violence programs.
 It will be the second year that MARS has collaborated with artists to support the Global Fund for Women.